codeofnode/response-builder/readme.md

         // Now, Setting up runtime options, so as to handle rest of block code with new options going to be used ahead. sendResponse.addToError.message = 'There were problems authenticating you.'; // addToError was already defined at time of building.
 Just updating it again for rest of code

+        // all done, now use it in one line auth.authenticate(req, req.user.uid || req.user.username, data.currentPassword, sendResponse.callIfSuccess(function(user){
-            sendResponse.successCallback = function(user){ // setting up callback, which tell hander not to send response to client rather callback with success object here
+              // setting up callback, which tell hander not to send response to client rather callback with success object here sendResponse.errorKey = false;

-                if(!user) {
-                    return sendResponse.error('Incorrect login credentials.',401);
-                 }
-                sendResponse.errorKey = false;
                  core.account.update(req.user._id, data, function (err, user, reason) {
                      if (err || !user) {